Gissio/radpro/docs/devices/Bosean FS-600, FS-1000/install.md

-# Installing on the Bosean FS-600/FS-1000
+# Installing Rad Pro on the Bosean FS-600/FS-1000

 ## Supplies

 To install Rad Pro on your Bosean FS-600 or FS-1000 Geiger counter, you will need the following tools and components:

 * An [ST-Link V2 USB dongle (or clone)](https://www.amazon.com/s?k=st-link+v2)
-* A soldering iron and solder
 * A 4-pin header
 * A Philips screwdriver
-* The [stlink](https://github.com/stlink-org/stlink/releases) software (download the latest release for your operating system)
+* Optional: A soldering iron and solder
 * If you use Windows, the [ST-LINK driver](https://www.st.com/en/development-tools/stsw-link009.html).

 ## Step 1: Open the device